philpee2/Snake/README.md

 #### Fix fast turning bug

 The game is rendered 10 times per second.
-It's possible to do a U-turn with the snake fast enough so that the reverses its direction before it is rendered.
+It's possible to do a U-turn with the snake fast enough so that it reverses its direction before it is rendered.
 This means that the snake can turn in on itself, which results in losing the game.
 For example, if the snake is moving upwards, the player can press the left arrow key, and then the down arrow key before the snake renders in its new left direction.
 This means the snake will attempt to move downwards, colliding with itself, and thus losing the game.